-You will build on your learning in Modules 1 and 2, to plan, conduct and write up an independent study/project relating to early years practice.
+You will build on your learning in Modules 1 and 2, to plan, conduct and write up an independent study/project relating to the education of EAL learners.
 Supported by your academic supervisor, you will formulate a research question to be addressed through research in your own professional context, or through a literature-based enquiry.
 You will conduct the study and write it up in a dissertation of between 10- and 15,000 words.
-The focus of your study will be unique to your professional development goals and circumstances, and will provide you with the opportunity to address to real-world questions about working in early childhood contexts.
+The focus of your study will be unique to your professional development goals and circumstances, and will provide you with the opportunity to address to real-world questions about working with multilingual learners.

-Preparation for Module 3 will begin in the first term through meetings with your academic supervisor.
-The bulk of the work will be conducted in the third term (Trinity term) and the long vacation.
+Preparation for Module 3 will begin in Michaelmas term through meetings with your academic supervisor.
+The bulk of the work will be conducted in Trinity Term and the long vacation.